 Gas pain after weight loss surgery is a common side effect of stomach surgery, but it can be managed with the right lifestyle changes.
 Avoiding foods that are difficult to digest and having smaller portions throughout the day will help you avoid this painful condition.
 And remember, if your symptoms persist or worsen for more than a week, don’t delay.
 Talk to your doctor about how you might best deal with them.

 Do you have more questions about gas pains after weight loss surgery, or about weight loss surgery in general?
-We at The Weight Loss Surgery Center Of Los Angeles would be glad to hear from you.
+We at Davtyan Medical Weight Loss and Wellness would be glad to hear from you.
 As we are one of the most recognized organizations who do different kinds of surgery in Los Angeles, you can rest assured that we are an authority in this subject.

 For any queries or concerns about any of our surgical or non-surgical weight loss procedures, or to find out more about any of our services, please do not hesitate to get in touch with us.
 Our friendly customer care representatives will be happy to answer any and all of your queries.